briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-        profit return required to be filed under this section by a taxpayer that is not an individual shall be completed and filed as required by the Tax Administrator on or before the fifteenth (15th) day of the fourth (4th) month following the end of the taxpayer’s taxable year.
+        profit return required to be filed under this section by a taxpayer that is not an individual shall be completed and filed as required by the Tax Administrator on or before the fifteenth (15th) day of the fourth (4th) month following the end of the taxpayer's taxable year.
 The taxpayer shall complete and file the return or notice on forms prescribed by the Tax Administrator or on generic forms, together with remittance made payable to the Municipality.
 No remittance is required if the net amount due is ten dollars ($10.00) or less.

-    2. _(2)_ Any taxpayer that has duly requested an automatic six-month extension for filing the taxpayer’s federal income tax return shall automatically receive an extension for the filing of the Municipality’s income tax return.
-The extended due date of the Municipality’s income tax return shall be the fifteenth (15th) day of the tenth (10th) month after the last day of the taxable year to which the return relates.
+    2. _(2)_ Any taxpayer that has duly requested an automatic six-month extension for filing the taxpayer's federal income tax return shall automatically receive an extension for the filing of the Municipality's income tax return.
+The extended due date of the Municipality's income tax return shall be the fifteenth (15th) day of the tenth (10th) month after the last day of the taxable year to which the return relates.
 An extension of time to file under this division is not an extension of the time to pay any tax due unless the Tax Administrator grants an extension of that date.

-        1. _(a)_ A copy of the federal extension request shall be included with the filing of the Municipality’s income tax return.
+        1. _(a)_ A copy of the federal extension request shall be included with the filing of the Municipality's income tax return.

-        2. _(b)_ A taxpayer that has not requested or received a six- month extension for filing the taxpayer’s federal income tax return may submit a written request that the Tax Administrator grant the taxpayer a six-month extension of the date for filing the taxpayer’s Municipal income tax return.
-If the request is received by the Tax Administrator on or before the date the Municipal income tax return is due, the Tax Administrator shall grant the taxpayer’s requested extension.
+        2. _(b)_ A taxpayer that has not requested or received a six- month extension for filing the taxpayer's federal income tax return may submit a written request that the Tax Administrator grant the taxpayer a six-month extension of the date for filing the taxpayer's Municipal income tax return.
+If the request is received by the Tax Administrator on or before the date the Municipal income tax return is due, the Tax Administrator shall grant the taxpayer's requested extension.

-    3. _(3)_ If the Tax Commissioner extends for all taxpayers the date for filing state income tax returns under division (G) of Section 5747.08 of the ORC, a taxpayer shall automatically receive an extension for the filing of the Municipality’s income tax return.
-The extended due date of the Municipality’s income tax return shall be the same as the extended due date of the state income tax return.
+    3. _(3)_ If the Tax Commissioner extends for all taxpayers the date for filing state income tax returns under division (G) of Section 5747.08 of the ORC, a taxpayer shall automatically receive an extension for the filing of the Municipality's income tax return.
+The extended due date of the Municipality's income tax return shall be the same as the extended due date of the state income tax return.

     4. _(4)_ If the Tax Administrator considers it necessary in order to ensure